 Review Turn-Around Time

 The Office strives to conduct reviews on a timely basis.
 However, when initiating a contract for review, whenever possible, please provide a reasonable period of time for the review.
-It may take up to one week, depending on the complexity of the contract and other factors.
-However, it's possible it may take longer than a week.
+It may take up to ten days, depending on the complexity of the contract and other factors.
+However, it's possible it may take longer.

 Please provide sufficient time for contract review.
 If the contract is urgent (needs to be turned around in 24-48 hours or less), please note that clearly at the top of your email request or in the subject line of your email and provide the reason for the rush.